wasikatcern/Wasikul.github.io/_pages/research.md

 ### 1. **Anomaly Detection using Unsupervised ML**
 - **Paper**: [PhysRevLett.132.081801](https://arxiv.org/abs/2307.01612)
 We searched for new physics in the form of anomalous events using a novel anomaly detection technique based on unsupervised machine learning.
-This was the **first event-based anomaly detection** search of ATLAS, and showed significant improvement in sensitivity across 9 different BSM channels.
+This was the **first event-based anomaly detection** search of ATLAS/CERN, and showed significant improvement in sensitivity across 9 different BSM channels.

 ### 2. **Di-Higgs Boson Search with ML**
 - **Paper**: [arXiv:2504.12418](https://arxiv.org/abs/2504.12418)